What is Apache Airflow ™?

 Apache Airflow lets you programmatically author, schedule, and monitor your data pipelines using Python.

-Created at Airbnb as an open-source project in 2014, Airflow was brought into the Apache Software Foundation’s Incubator Program 2016 and announced as a Top-Level Apache Project in 2019.
+Created at Airbnb as an open-source project in 2014, Airflow was brought into the Apache Software Foundation’s Incubator Program in 2016 and announced as a Top-Level Apache Project in 2019.
 Now, it’s widely recognized as the industry’s leading workflow management solution.

 Airflow has many data integrations with popular databases, applications, and tools, as well as dozens of cloud services — with more added each month.
 The power of a large and engaged open community ensures that Airflow offers comprehensive coverage of new data sources and other providers, and remains up to date with existing ones.